Common Pain Conditions

 Another common cause of nerve root injury is degenerative disc disease.
 It occurs when a spinal disc weakens, allowing vertebral bones above and below the disc to get out of position and pinch nearby nerve roots.

-Spinal Stenosis is another cause and is when bone discs, or joints of the spine degenerate.
+Spinal Stenosis is another cause and occurs when bone discs, or joints of the spine, degenerate.
 Boney spurs result and can push into the spinal canal.
 It can cause harmful pressure.

 Facet joints are the joints in your spine that allow you to twist and bend which is important to everyday function.
 Facet Joint Syndrome occurs when pain at the joint between two vertebrae results.